intel/llvm/SYCL/README.md

  * **sycl_be** - SYCL backend to be used (opencl, ext_oneapi_level_zero,
    ext_oneapi_cuda, ext_oneapi_hip, ext_oneapi_intel_emulator);
  * **dump_ir** - if IR dumping is supported for compiler (True, False);
+ * **compatibility_testing** - forces LIT infra to skip the tests compilation to support compatibility testing (a SYCL application is built with one version of SYCL compiler and then run with different SYCL RT version);
  * **gpu_aot_target_opts** - defines additional options which are passed to AOT compilation command line for GPU device.
 It can be also set by CMake variable GPU_AOT_TARGET_OPTS.
 If not specified "-device *" value is used.